E-Vertin/android_kernel_sony_sm8350_lineage/README.md

 ## My purpose of creating this fork

-  - Add a `build.sh` to automate the building process for my Sony Xperia 1 III
+  - Add some `build_<codename>.sh` to automate the building process for Sony Xperia with Snapdragon 888

   - Add a new `README` to help those who want to build their own kernel from source